protonemedia/laravel-ffmpeg/README.md

 ### Export without transcoding

-This package comes with a `ProtoneMedia\LaravelFFMpeg\FFMpeg\CopyFormat` class that allows you the export a file without transcoding the streams.
+This package comes with a `ProtoneMedia\LaravelFFMpeg\FFMpeg\CopyFormat` class that allows you to export a file without transcoding the streams.
 You might want to use this to use another container:

 ```php
 FFMpeg::open('video.mp4')